“Welcome to Capel-le-Ferne and to the Battle of Britain Memorial, home to the National Memorial to the Few.

 The Battle of Britain Memorial Trust

 The Battle of Britain Memorial Trust is the charity charged with caring for the National Memorial to the Few at Capel-le-Ferne in Kent.
 In early 2017 it will become a CIO and also now incorporates the Battle of Britain Fighter Association, the body only those who served in the Battle of Britain are entitled to join.

 The Trust also works to preserve the memory of Churchill’s “Few”, the men who took part in the Battle of Britain and protected this country from invasion in the summer and early autumn of 1940.

-The new building, which includes the Geoffrey Page Centre, increasingly recognised as the venue for regular talks and events, is dedicated to the bravery and sacrifice of those who took part in the Battle of Britain.
+The Wing, which includes the Geoffrey Page Centre, increasingly recognised as the venue for regular talks and events, is dedicated to the bravery and sacrifice of those who took part in the Battle of Britain.
 While The Wing is a fantastic addition to the facilities at Capel-le-Ferne, it puts more pressure on our supporters, since the Trust now has to find around £100,000 a years to meet the running costs of the whole site.
 Please help if you can!